Kuala Lumpur With Toddler: Activity Guide by Local Mama (2025)

 I never thought I’d be the kind of person who’d be obsessed with a park, but here we are.

 There’s a wonderful inclusive playground complete with braille play areas and special needs-friendly swings.
-There are cute cafes serving brunch in the main area.
+There are cute cafes serving brunch and more in the main area.

 Perdana Botanical Gardens has a super fun kids’ playground, fit for younger toddlers and older kids.